iteacher/bstvisualiser/README.md

 - Additional tree operations like rotations (for balanced trees like AVL or Red-Black Trees)
 - Enhanced animations or interaction effects
-- Localization support for international users
+- Localisation support for international users

 ---

-Thank you for exploring the Binary Search Tree Visualizer!
+Thank you for exploring the Binary Search Tree Visualiser!
 We hope this app enhances your understanding and appreciation of BSTs.
 Download, explore the code, and feel free to contribute to make this educational tool even more powerful and accessible.